sebastien-perpignane/cardgame-ui/README.md

+# What is cardgame-ui

+For now, cardgame-ui allows me to learn [React](https://fr.reactjs.org/).

+I hope that, at the end of the project, it will be a very cool UI for my belote contrée game engine, available at [cardgame engine repo](https://github.com/sebastien-perpignane/cardgame)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).